joinr/sporklisp/README.md

 due to just "being everywhere".
 Prior to discovering the One True Way, I spent a LOT of time in VBA, using it as an environment to explore computer science and software engineering, while facilitating my OR job.
-Eventually, I outgrew the bounds of VBA, although I was mightily impressed to see "just" how far you can push VBA if youre so inclined.  sporklisp is an example of pushing VBA to do things it really wasnt intended to.
+Eventually, I outgrew the bounds of VBA, although I was mightily impressed to see "just" how far you can push VBA if you're so inclined.  sporklisp is an example of pushing VBA to do things it really wasn't intended to.
-Its also a way to provide an embedded programming environment for a lisp dialect that can be used in office products.
+It's also a way to provide an embedded programming environment for a lisp dialect that can be used in office products.
 Finally, having lisp in the spreadsheet can provide some advantages although I do most of my "real" work in a lisp repl (these days its Clojure).
 Finally finally, most lispers go through a learning phase where, as in the Structure and Interpretation of Computer